Sheffield-Plant-Evolutionary-Genomics/Themeda_triandra-2022/[6] popualtion genomics/README.md

 `Dsuite Dtrios in.vcf sample_ID-arguens`

 and exampled sample_ID file is provided `sample_ID-arguens`.
-In thiscase it is for the analysis investigating gene flow between Themeda triandra and Themeda quadrivalvis, using Thmeda arguens as the outgroup.
+In this case it is for the analysis investigating gene flow between Themeda triandra and Themeda quadrivalvis, using Thmeda arguens as the outgroup.